-Scientists who wish to compete for a TWAS grant must wait for the call to open, and then follow the published instructions on how to apply by the listed deadline.
-TWAS maintains a public listing of the deadlines of all its programmes that interested scientists can routinely check on for grants and other opportunities.
+Scientists who wish to compete for a TWAS grant may do so now.
+They should select the grant they wish to compete for, then follow the application instructions for the specific grant by the listed deadline of 3 April 2024.
+TWAS also maintains a public listing of the deadlines of all its programmes that interested scientists can routinely check on for grants and other opportunities.

 What are some examples of successful grantees?